 To me, the differences between a microbrewery (or craft brewer) and “everyone else” are more about process and emotion than they are numbers.
 We like craft beers because they are distinctive, original, and allow us to root for a small brewery that we like.
 It feels personal.
 We form an attachment to them and their products in a way that just isn’t possible with the bigger international brand.

 Of course, the big brewers know this, and do their best to get involved with craft brewing by buying up smaller competitors, producing “limited-edition” batches, or outright portraying themselves as different brands.
-In each case, they are trying to take advantage of the higher pricing and increase support that come with being in “up-and-coming” brewery.
+In each case, they are trying to take advantage of the higher pricing and increase the support that comes with being in “up-and-coming” brewery.

 As they do so, the lines between big breweries and local businesses are starting to blur (or at least get harder to spot).
-This article in Forbes does a nice job of addressing the big beer versus craft brewing dilemma, and highlights the point I’m trying to make: craft beer just doesn’t feel a special when you know it was brewed by a gigantic conglomerate.
+This article in Forbes does a nice job of addressing the big beer versus craft brewing dilemma, and highlights the point I’m trying to make: craft beer just doesn’t feel special when you know it was brewed by a gigantic conglomerate.

 On the other hand, bigger companies can make artisan beers.
 In fact, one of the natural consequences of being great at producing beer is that a brewery might start to grow far beyond its original size.
 At that point, do customers have to give up their favourite and go against the mainstream to remain “craft beer fans”?

 This is an academic question.
 In a recent feature, a group of pollsters and statisticians wondered whether Boston-based Sam Adams is “too big” to produce craft beers.
-I suspect the real answer – no matter how you slice and dice the numbers – comes down to your opinion of what a craft beer actually is.
+I suspect the real answer – no matter how you slice and dice the numbers – comes down to your opinion of what craft beer actually is.
 Your opinion will be a reflection of whether you think brewing is more about the company or the methods it uses.

 The Distinctions That Make a Microbrewery are Where we Find Them